articlesJanuary 25, 2025ยท5 min read

-What are peptides - amino acid chains that act as biological messengers
+What Are Peptides?
+How They Work in 2026 What are peptides - amino acid chains that act as biological messengers

 Peptides are rapidly becoming one of the most discussed topics in the fields of performance science, longevity, metabolic research, and cellular repair.
 With hundreds of studies exploring their roles in biological signaling, peptides are attracting interest from researchers, athletes, and longevity enthusiasts alike.